timsutton/brew-pkg/README.md

 If a formula has defined a launchd plist, brew-pkg will also install this to the package's root in `/Library/LaunchDaemons`.

 You can also define a custom identifier prefix in the reverse-domain convention with the `--identifier-prefix` option, ie. `brew pkg --identifier-prefix org.nagios nrpe`.
 If there is a launchd plist defined, this same prefix is currently _not_ applied to the plist.

+You can set the path to custom preinstall and postinstall scripts with the `--scripts` option.
+It is similar to the `--scripts`option of `pkgbuild`.